 It is difficult to beat Kalamazoo College if you wish to pursue Germanic Languages as a major.
 Kalamazoo, Michigan is an ideal area for young people who like the busy city life.

-Around 85.5% of the instructors at Kalamazoo College are full-time and get normal office hours, so they tend to be more accessible to students.
 Kalamazoo College supports collaboration between students and their instructors, helped by the 13:1 student-to-faculty ratio.
+K College features a high performing women's soccer team.
 The scorecard provides a good overview of Kalamazoo College.

 Luther College is among your top options if you want to study Germanic Languages.
 Decorah, Iowa gives you a quaint small-town ambiance for college students to grow in.

 About 78.0% of the educators at Luther have full-time hours, which means they should have plenty of time to help students in their class.
 Sports fans will enjoy cheering on the college's top-ranked women's softball team as they perform at home and on the road.
 Ever wish colleges were graded with a report card?
 Now they are.
 Take a look at Luther College's scorecard.

 Virginia Wesleyan University is a wonderful option for students pursuing a Germanic Languages degree.
 Virginia Beach, Virginia is an excellent location for students who appreciate the active city life.

 It is difficult to beat Aquinas College Michigan if you want to pursue Germanic Languages as a major.
 Located in Grand Rapids, Michigan, this institution is a sound option for students who enjoy the thrills of a large city.